 Competitive-based Pricing Strategy

-Here, we’ll be discussing on the competitive-based pricing strategy.
-You may read on other hotel pricing strategies here.
+Here, we’ll be discussing the competitive-based pricing strategy.
+You may read about other hotel pricing strategies here.

 In this strategy, you may either apply:

 - Discount pricing strategy (pricing below the competition); or